 The healthcare industry is large and diverse enough for almost any investor to build a decent portfolio of the best healthcare stocks.

-Even in the COVID-19-dominated 2020, several healthcare stocks posted robust earnings and decent share price growth.
-The sector undoubtedly put up a thriving show last year and it is expected to perform better in coming years.
+While 2020 was dominated by the COVID-19 pandemic several healthcare stocks posted robust earnings and decent share price growth.
+The sector undoubtedly put up a good fight last year and it is expected to perform better in coming years.
 Therefore, stock traders putting together a successful, diversified portfolio could consider including some healthcare stocks.
 This guide lists our top ten healthcare stocks.

 Where Can I Trade Healthcare Stocks?